← Back

 I was on-call for the product I was running at the time, and having Time Machine saved me a lot of money.

 I know.
 I could’ve just taken better care of my machine.
-I do now have a better case for it.
+I do now have a better case to protect it.
 But still… I believe that having Time Machine saved me at least a thousand dollars in actual sales that I would’ve lost with one week downtime.

-This is not even accounting for personal factors: coworker satisfaction, stress, the value of my files…
+This is not even accounting for personal factors, such as: coworker satisfaction, stress, the value of my files.

 However, Time Machine is not perfect…